DmitryTsepelev/graphql-ruby-fragment_cache/README.md

 end
 ```

-Also, you can pass `:value` to the `cache_key:` argument to use the returned value to build a key:
+You can pass the special `:value` symbol to the `cache_key:` argument to use the returned value to build a key:

 ```ruby
 field :post, PostType, null: true, cache_fragment: {cache_key: :value} do